 - Work with, and build upon, successful, effective projects and organisations in regional, rural and remote Australian communities;

 - Partner with mainstream and philanthropic organisations to leverage their resources for regional, rural and remote Australia.

-We’re hoping to challenge rural homophobia, bi, trans and Intersex phobias one town, one story and one cuppa at a time.
+We’re challenging rural homophobia, bi and transphobia one town, one story and one cuppa at a time.

-The evidence is now beyond debate that young LGBTI people face greater levels of discrimination, experience greater levels of depression and anxiety and more likely to attempt and commit suicide than their heterosexual counterparts.
+The evidence is now beyond debate that LGBTIQ people of all ages and backgrounds face greater levels of violence, discrimination, abuse and harassment, experience greater levels of depression and anxiety and are more likely to die by suicide than their cisgender, heterosexual counterparts.
 Living in regional, rural and remote areas only further impacts on these figures.

-Not only do LGBTI organisations and groups report the challenge and lack of work to directly support these young people and to reduce the level of discrimination, most efforts tend to be focused on metropolitan-based efforts.
+Not only do LGBTIQ organisations and groups report the challenge and lack of work to directly support these LGBTIQ people and to reduce the level of discrimination, most efforts tend to be focused on metropolitan-based efforts.

-By supporting LGBTI young people and working with those that work with them to reduce the discrimination they face, this makes regional, rural and remote areas significantly safer for not only this group, but young people in general.
+By supporting LGBTIQ people and working with those that work with them to reduce the discrimination they face, this makes regional, rural and remote areas significantly safer for not only this group, but people in general.

 In the 2013-2014 period, NICHE worked with a number of regional, rural and remote Australian communities, including Mt Isa (QLD), Bunbury (WA), Shepparton (VIC), Coffs Harbour (NSW) and Albury/Wodonga (NSW/VIC).